Spectral Metric and Einstein Functionals for Hodge-Dirac operator: Spectral functionals

 \section{Spectral functionals}

 In \cite{DSZ23}, we defined two spectral functionals for finitely summable spectral triples, which for the canonical spectral triple over the spin manifold $M$ allow to recover the metric and the Einstein tensors, viewed as bilinear functionals over a pair of one-forms.
-We recall the definition: \begin{defn}[cf. \cite{DSZ23}, Definition 5.4] If $(\cA, D, \cH)$ is a $n$-summable spectral triple, let $\Omega^1_D$ be the $\cA$ bimodule of one form generated by $\cA$ and $[D, \cA]$.
+We recall the definition: \begin{defn}[cf. \cite{DSZ23}, Definition 5.4] If $(\cA, D, \cH)$ is a $n$-summable spectral triple, let $\Omega^1_D$ be the $\cA$ bimodule of one forms generated by $\cA$ and $[D, \cA]$.
 Moreover, assume there exists a generalised algebra of pseudodifferential operators which contains $\cA$, $D$, $|D|^\ell$ for $\ell\in\IZ$ with a tracial state $\wres$ over this algebra (called a noncommutative residue), which identically vanishes on $T |D|^{-k}$ for any $k>n$ and a zero-order operator $T$ (an operator in the algebra generated by $\cA$ and $\Omega^1(\cA)$).
-Then, denoting by $\hat{u}, \hat{v}$ the image of $u,w \in \Omega^1_D(\cA)$ in the Clifford algebra, we call
+Then, \bblu for $u,w \in \Omega^1_D(\cA)$, we call

 {\em metric functional}, and